StrangeRanger/bash-style-guide/content/style.md

 # Style

-As mentioned in the [Aesthetics](/content/aesthetics) section of this Guide, this section covers style related guidelines that are less subjective and have an effect on functionality.
+As mentioned in the [Aesthetics](aesthetics.md) section of this Guide, this section covers style related guidelines that are less subjective and have an effect on functionality.
 This includes things like how to declare variables, when to use quotes, and how to write shebang lines.

 ## Using Quotes

-Quotes in Bash play a crucial role in how text is interpreted and expanded, affecting whitespace preservation, word splitting, and variable expansion.
+Similar to some programming languages, the type of quotes used in Bash scripting can significantly impact the behavior of strings and variables.
+Understanding when to use single quotes, double quotes, or no quotes is essential for preventing word splitting, globbing, and variable expansion issues.

 /// admonition | Guidelines
     type: info

-- **Double Quotes**: Use double as the default method for quoting strings in Bash.
+- **Double Quotes**: Use double quotes as the default method for quoting strings in Bash.
-    - **Reason**: They prevent word splitting and globbing, while still allowing variables and commands to be expanded within the string.
+    - **Reason**: Double quotes are often seen as the safest and most versatile quoting method, because they offer more flexibility with variable expansions, while still preventing word splitting and globbing.
-- **Single Quotes**: Use single quote when you want to preserve string literals exactly as written.
+- **Single Quotes**: Use single quotes when you want to preserve string literals exactly as written.
     - **Reason**: Single quotes prevent all expansions, treating the enclosed text as a literal string.
 - **Omitting Quotes**: In situations where quotes are not necessary, such as within `[[ ... ]]` tests, or when the affects of word splitting and globbing are desired, omitting quotes is acceptable.
 - **Recommendation**: Ensure your IDE or text editor has syntax highlighting.
 This can help identify special characters in strings that perform expansions, and other potential issues.